 Whether from Asia or Africa, this famous June festival dish has become very famous in Brazilian rural areas and now all over the country, and nobody can deny the comfort level of this dish in freezing New England winter days.
 If you are a coconut fan, you should give it a shot!

 So if you want to try it at home, the rough recipe is as follows:

 Two 15-ounce cans/bags whole dried white hominy (or sweet corn)

 3-4 cups whole/ skim milk (don’t be shy with the milk, it gets absorbed with time)

 1 cup sugar, or to taste (canjica should not be overly sweet)

 1-1/2 cups of fresh grated coconut

 Wash and drain hominy.
 Soak kernels for a few hours (preferably overnight).
 Drain.
 Add milk and cook over low heat for 20 minutes or until hominy is soft, stirring occasionally.
 Add coconut milk, sugar, and coconut flakes.
-Simmer for another about one hour until thick, stirring occasionally.
+Simmer for about one hour until thick, stirring occasionally.
 Transfer mixture into a serving bowl or several small ramekins.
-Add cinnamon and cloves for flavor.
+Add cinnamon and cloves for flavor and optional toppings.
 Enjoy warm or chilled.